-Renown artist/instructor Robert Burridge returns to the Casa for his annual Tropical Escapaint: Loosen Up Painting Retreat in Mexico”
+Renown artist/instructor Robert Burridge returns to the Casa for his annual Tropical Escapaint & A New Workshop: Painting Abstract Themes and Contemporary Faces in Mexico

 We are excited and look forward to Bobs’ annual workshop week at the Casa!